aws-samples/cfn101-workshop/workshop/content/60-setting-up-nested-stack/100-lab-10-nested-stacks.md

 ### Nested Stack Resource

-To reference a CloudFormation in your template, use the `AWS::CloudFormation::Stack` resource.
+To reference a CloudFormation stack in your template, use the `AWS::CloudFormation::Stack` resource.

-It looks like this
+It looks like this:

 ```bash
 Resources: